InjuMichorius/Filmaholic/README.md

 ## API
 I made use of [The Movie DB API](https://www.themoviedb.org/) for this project.
-The base enpoint is https://api.themoviedb.org/.
+The base endpoint is https://api.themoviedb.org/.
 All endpoints return either a JSON object or an array.
 The endpoints I use are popular and ID.
 This is the structure of a movie array:

 ```json
 {